K-12 Administrator Certification

 This is an accordion element with a series of buttons that open and close related content panels.

-If someone does not hold a principal license, all courses required for principal certification plus the two additional courses listed below (860 and 875) are required.
-If seeking a director instruction license as an initial administrative license, a 150-hour field experience is required.
+If someone does not hold a principal license, all courses required for principal certification plus the two additional courses listed below (860 and 875).
+If seeking a director of instruction license as an initial administrative license, a 150-hour field experience is required.

 If someone currently holds a principal license, adding the director of instruction license requires completion of the two additional courses listed below (860 and 875) plus a 75-hour field experience.
 The additional courses are: